digiblurDIY/Website/docs/devices/index.md

 sidebar_position: 1
 ---

-# Smart Home Devices - Tasmota Templates, ESPHome, and other info
+# Tasmota Templates, ESPHome YAML, and other device guides

+Device Types - Bulbs, Switches, Dimmers, DIY, etc (on the left side bar)

+digiblurDIY Favorites

+OTA Flashable Devices

+Flashable Devices

+How to Use a TASMOTA Template